Community detection in temporal multilayer networks, with an application to correlation networks: Effect of inter-layer coupling on a multilayer partition

-\end{corollary} One can extend the proofs of Propositions \ref{P1}--\ref{P6} so that they apply for inter-layer coupling that is uniform between each pair of contiguous layers but may differ from pair to pair.
+\end{corollary} One can extend the proofs of Propositions \ref{P1}--\ref{P6b} so that they apply for inter-layer coupling that is uniform between each pair of contiguous layers but may differ from pair to pair.
+In other words, one can obtain similar results for the maximization problem